Here are some things I think I am thinking about:

 Now, I am not saying that there’s no inflation.
-I’ve gone on a million podcasts in the last year saying inflation is here and coming.
+I’ve gone on a million podcasts in the last year saying 3-4% core inflation is coming.
 So yeah, could 2, 3, 4% inflation be coming?
 Of course.
 I’d be shocked if we didn’t get at least 2.5% during the Summer.
 But we don’t need to lose our minds and start talking about hyperinflation just because we really like Bitcoin.

 That’s all I got for now.
 I hope everyone is staying safe and getting vaxxed.
 It feels like we might have a normal Summer after a pretty hellish year so here’s to hoping things don’t all come crashing down on us.